-Accruals are based upon hours actually worked (including overtime hours up to the annual accrual rate.
+Accruals are based upon hours actually worked (including overtime hours up to the accrual cap).
 Part-time employees will earn PTO hours on a pro-rated basis, according to the applicable accrual rate per hour.
 Length of service is defined as the entire length of time served as an employee of the Employer and predecessor Employer(s) and will determine the rate at which an employee will accrue PTO.
 PTO does not accrue during unpaid leaves of absences.
 No PTO hours will accrue beyond the listed maximum accruals.
 The total annual Paid Leave Benefits shall accrue as follows:

 Years of Service Accrual Rate per Hour Annual PTO Accrual Maximum Accrual

 Year 1 0.0423 11 Days 128 Hours

-2-4 0.0615 16 Days 168 Hours
+Years 2-4 0.0615 16 Days 168 Hours

-5-9 0.0807 21 Days 208 Hours
+Years 5-9 0.0807 21 Days 208 Hours

-10+ 0.0999 26 Days 240 Hours
+Years 10-19 .0999 26 Days 240 Hours

+Years 20+ 0.1154 30 Days 270 Hours